-It’s safe to say that this article is one for the beginners… For the folk out there who want to try whisky and don’t know where to begin and for those who gave it a shot and had a bad experience.
-A little information can go a long way to getting the best out of your dram.
+This article is for people who harbour a desire to try whisky but don’t know where to begin and for those who may have given it a shot but had a rough experience.
+A little information can go a long way towards getting the best out of the experience.

-Many times I’ve seen someone knock back a whisky only to pull a face and declare it foul.
-The key to your enjoyment is taking your time.
+On too many occasions I’ve seen someone knock back a whisky and pull a face like they’ve been poisoned.
+The real key to the enjoyment of any spirit is time.

-It may sound obvious but whisky is strong alcohol- 40% abv as a minimum and often much higher.
-Knock it back and you’re likely to experience nothing more than heat from the spirit.
-All this will accomplish is inebriation and possibly illness.
+It may sound blindingly obvious but whisky is strong – 40% alcohol by volume as a minimum and often stronger.
+Knock it back and you’re likely to experience a strong burning sensation whilst accomplishing nothing more than a state of inebriation and then, illness.

-Slow things down.
-Take little sips.
-Let a small drop of whisky land on the tip of your tongue and run backwards.
-Give it time to work its way around your palate.
-Be prepared for that little bit of heat and don’t expect to be blown away at the first sip.
-Your senses will adjust and with each successive sip you’ll notice it less.
-When you’re comfortable with the heat of the spirit, allow it to sit on your palate, even chew on it for a while before sending it down the hatch.
-You’ll soon start to notice the full depth of flavour on offer and then maybe start to appreciate why people like me want to talk about the stuff so much.
+Slow down.
+Take a sip.
+Let a small drop of whisky roll onto the tip of your tongue and slowly work it back.
+Give it time to spread across the tongue.
+Be prepared for a bit of heat and don’t expect to be blown away at the first sip.
+Your senses may take time to adjust but when you’re comfortable with the heat, swirl it around, chew on it even.
+Before long you will notice an array of different flavours and maybe then you will start to appreciate why people like me spend so much time talking about the stuff.

-An oft-quoted tip is to hold a whisky on your palate for a second per each year of maturation.
+An oft-quoted tip is to hold a whisky in your mouth for a second per year of maturation.
 So 10 year old whisky = 10 seconds on the palate.
-Now I’m not sure you need to be quite so specific but as a general rule it can be useful.
+Now, whilst I’m not sure that you need to be quite so specific, it could prove useful as a starting point.

-I jest of course but it is fair to say that chilled whisky is muted whisky.
-At low temperatures, natural oils and acids within the spirit coagulate, causing the flavour profile to close up somewhat.
-Added to the numbing effect that ice can have on your taste buds, it is perhaps not the best way to show off a drams full character.
+In truth of course, there’s nothing wrong with putting ice in your drink if that is how you like it but at low temperatures, oils and acids within the spirit coagulate, causing some of the flavours to shut down.
+Add that to the numbing effect ice can have on your taste buds and it is perhaps not the best way to experience a dram at its full potential.

-Now, you are free to drink your hard earned dram any damn way you choose.
-If you like whisky with ice, water, lemonade, cola or whatever then that is how you should drink it.
-I just think it’s worth pointing out that you may be missing out on the full experience it can offer.
+The only real rule though, is to drink your hard earned dram any way you damn well choose.
+If you like whisky with ice, water, lemonade, cola or whatever, then that is how you should drink it.
+It’s just worth pointing out that a lot of chilling may subdue the liquid a touch.

-Of course, everyone has an opinion and that’s all I’m expressing here.
-Though with any luck, my rambling thoughts will prove helpful to someone and allow them to get more out of their dram.
-At the end of the day, that’s what this site is all about.
+Still, everyone has an opinion and that’s all I’m expressing here.
+With any luck though, my rambling utterances will prove helpful to someone and allow them to get more out of their dram.
+At the end of the day, that’s what this is really all about.